tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 5\50 Creatin a test controller for errors
+Section 5\51 Creatin a consistent error response from the api

-- Adding BAseApiController to holding the routing
-- Adding BuggyController to take from BaseApiController the routing and navigate each error
+- Adding ApiResponse to hold each error containing the correct rout number and text exception relaited to it